The Ultimate Guide to MLM Products: Trends, Categories, and Insights

 1) Creation

-Before a product can be sold, it must exist either physically or digitally.
+Before a product can reach the market, it must be developed.
 There are three ways to do this:

-In-house manufacturing: This is where you produce the products yourself.
+• In-house manufacturing: Under this, you manufacture the products yourself.
 This gives you full control over quality and consistency.

 For example, doTERRA manufactures its own essential oils in-house at its Utah manufacturing facility.